Rejwan-Inteser/Disable-Auto-Restart/README.md

   - Disabling automatic updates can expose your system to security risks.
 Use this script with caution and consider enabling updates periodically for security purposes.

 - **Administrative Privileges:**
-  - Ensure that you run the script with administrative privileges for it to make the necessary changes.
+  - Ensure that you run the file with administrative privileges for it to make the necessary changes.

 - **Windows Update Service:**
   - The script stops and restarts the Windows Update service as part of the configuration.